 The fast-food and processed food industries are also substantial users of essential oils, although the main demand is for spicy and herbal flavors.
 Important oils here are coriander (especially popular in the United States), pepper, pimento, laurel, cardamom, ginger, basil, oregano, dill, and fennel.

 Last but not the least, a wide range of essential oils are nowadays are used in alternative or natural medicine with aromatherapy.
-Aromatherapy and natural products, where essential oils are emphasised as the natural ingredients, are a very-fast-developing segment of the industry.
+Aromatherapy and natural products, where essential oils are emphasized as the natural ingredients, are a very-fast-developing segment of the industry.